MarkoSterk/PyJolt/README.md

 from pyjolt.database import SqlDatabase from pyjolt.database.migrate import Migrate

-db: SqlDatabase = SqlDatabase()
+db: SqlDatabase = SqlDatabase(db_name="db") #db is the default so it can be omitted
-migrate: Migrate = Migrate()
+migrate: Migrate = Migrate(db)
 ```

-you can then import and initilize the extensions in the factory method:
+you can then indicate the extensions in the app configurations:

 ```
-#__init__.py

-def create_app(configs: Config) -> PyJolt:
-    .
-    .
-    .
-    from app.extensions import db, migrate
-    db.init_app(app)
-    migrate.init_app(app, db)
+EXTENSIONS: List[str] = [
+    'app.extensions:db',
+    'app.extensions:migrate'
+]
 ```

-This will initilize and configure the extensions with the application.
+This will initilize and configure the extensions with the application at startup.
 To configure the extensions simply add
 neccessary configurations to the config class or dictionary.
 Available configurations are:

 **SqlDatabase**